mikebridge/mikebridge.github.io/_posts/test/2017-03-04-intellij-react-native.md

  time, presumably because several libraries had different EULAs.
 Keep clicking the "install" button until there's nothing left in the queue.

+The second time I ran through this procedure, it told me I couldn't instantiate a virtual device, because "HAXM" was not installed, but the button to install HAXM didn't work.
+So I set it up manually from the [Intel Site](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager).

 ### React-Native setup

 Do all the usual [Node/React-Native setup](https://facebook.github.io/react-native/docs/getting-started.html) if